Data Protection: Visitors and guests

 This statement explains how Gonville & Caius College (“we” and “our”) handles and uses information we collect about visitors, guests and attendees of the College (“you” and “your”), for events and other reasons.
 In broad terms, we use your information to manage your visit or the event(s) you are attending, including dinners and accommodation and other needs requested by you, as well as to maintain our records of previous, current and future attendees for events management for the College.

-The legal basis for processing your personal information is that it is necessary in order for you to enter into a contract to provide facilities and resources to you.
+Unless otherwise stated below, the legal basis for processing your personal information is that it is necessary in order for you to enter into a contract to provide facilities and resources to you.
 In many cases, you will be providing the personal information to us alongside consent for us to use that information to provide for your needs or otherwise to provide you with an improved service while you are at the College.
 We will retain your information for the periods stated below unless or until you request us to do otherwise.

 We collect and process your personal information for the following purposes: